 So what do these two medicines have in common?
-They can both be used to treat chronic pain to reduce inflammation and they both provide pain relief.
-They are also both medicines that are recognized by the FDA and AMA, and both require prescriptions for treatments requiring injections.
-Lastly, they are both recognized as possible treatments for the following ailments: Sciatic Pain, Intercostal Neuralgia, Alcoholic Neuritis, Occipital Neuralgia, Brachial Plexus Neuralgia, Lumbar Neuralgia and many more, but that’s where the similarities end.
+They can both be used to treat chronic pain and reduce inflammation and they both provide pain relief.
+Both are recognized by the FDA and AMA, and both require prescriptions for treatments requiring injections.
+Lastly, they are both recognized as possible treatments for the following ailments: Sciatica, trigger points, joint pain, Intercostal Neuralgia, Occipital Neuralgia or cervicogenic (caused by the neck) headaches, Brachial Plexus Neuralgia, Lumbar Neuralgia and many more, but that’s where the similarities end.

 Sarapin, used in natural trigger point injections, is a biological medicine – which means it is derived from a naturally occurring organism (the Pitcher plant- see photo).
 It works by stopping pain signals in the nerves of the spine where they exit the spinal column.
 It does not affect any other nerve functions or motor functions and is not affected by heat or cold.
 Cortisone, on the other hand, is chemical medicine –which means it is made using a chemical process.
 More importantly, Sarapin has no known side effects.
 There are dangers in receiving Cortisone.

 Cortisone injection side effects can include thinning of the skin, easy bruising, weight gain, puffiness of the face, elevation of blood pressure, cataract formation, thinning of the bones (osteoporosis), and a rare but serious damage to the bones of the large joints (avascular necrosis).